informatik01/proekspert-rest-service/ProekspertWebService/trunk/README.txt

 ========================
 BUILDING THE APPLICATION
 ========================
-Run Ant task named "jar" to compile and package the application in the form of runnable JAR file.
+Run the Ant task named "package" to compile and package the application in the form of runnable JAR file.
 The resulting JAR file along with necessary libraries and the startup script will be placed to the "dist" folder.

+KNOWN ISSUE
+After using Ant "package" task in Eclipse, running the Main application in Eclipse for some reason will throw the following exception:
+	"No properties file with the name "config.properties" found on the class path."
+To deal with it, you need first to clean project (in the menu choose "Project > Clean") and after that the Main application will run successfully.
 ==========
 HOW TO USE
 ==========